TheSomogyianITist/SzijjITHomelab/Node1.md

 ## Gaming

 ### game-minecraft
 A Minecraft server VM running under Discopanel for management.
-World data is kept on SSD for low-latency disk access.
-This VM is sized for a small multiplayer environment.
+World data is kept on SSD for low-latency disk access and backup on node4 (seaprate hardware pool).
+This VM is sized for a 4-8 player environment.

 ---

 ## Web & Networking

 ### web-apache-blog / web-apache-blog-2
 Two separate Apache2 web server VMs hosting blog content.
-They run independently so one can be updated or tested without affecting the other.
-Blog data lives alongside the system disk with snapshot-based backups.
+I will run two separate website on my server, one of them is rented for my dorm teacher.

 ### net-nginx
 The NGINX reverse proxy VM that fronts all internal web UIs and services.
 It handles TLS termination, routing, and load distribution across the homelab's web-facing services.